t-aggelos/tokiponedo/README.md

 -   or a thing; like house, animal, food
 -   and finally:  a verb which applies it's "action" to a certain object.
 #### the subject
 The **subject** is generally the maker, or doer of the predicate.
 Likewise, the predicate *describes* something about the subject.
+There is no clear way to understand if something is a name; it is up to the context to specify whether or not someone is a person.
+We do not say `jan Anjo` like they do in toki pona. `Anjo` is enough.
 ### Verbs are Adjectives.
 There is no clear adjective-verb distinction, virtually almost every noun can be used as an adjective.
 This does not hold true for verb.
 If you want to call someone something, you should construct your sentence in a topic-comment structure.
 ## Sentence Structure